Logo

 1. Reskilling and development

-360-degree feedback is an excellent developmental tool that helps identify training needs and improvement areas.
+The 360-degree feedback method is an excellent developmental tool as it helps identify training needs and improvement areas.
 It gives employees insights into how developing specific competencies and skills can help them excel at their jobs.

-The feedback collated from the manager, co-workers, and others, with a comprehensive competency-based questionnaire, carefully presents strengths as well as gaps in an employee’s abilities.
-The 360-review process additionally motivates employees to develop and achieve their training goals continually.
+The feedback collated from the manager, co-workers and others, with a comprehensive competency-based questionnaire, carefully presents the strengths as well as the gaps in an employee’s abilities.
+Moreover, the 360-degree review process can motivate employees to develop and achieve their training goals continually.

-360-degree feedback tool helps determine team or group development needs, which can alleviate an organization’s collective performance.
+360-degree feedback assessment also helps determine team or group development needs, which can alleviate an organization’s collective performance.
 It is an effective way to gauge training needs and encourage employees to work on them with individual development plans.

 3. Performance appraisals